 In case of systemic or business error, a message will display in the screen, otherwise user will be able proceed to “Save results to Credit Lens” action.

 In case the returned nace code is different from the one in CL application, the user will be notified to proceed with the appropriate adjustments.

+In Teiresias system nace code seperates the first two digits with a dot (eg 22.11) instead of 2211 in CL.

 In case there is no change between the current and the previous version of the requested questionnaire, system will prevent user to upload the record to Credit Lens and no assessment will be created.